faizan9536/GHI-Data-Team-Skills-Task/README.md

 ```
 data/ORS_2015_2017_2019.xlsx
 ```
 > The assignment instructions say not to edit shared Google files.
-Make a local copy first.
+So we make a local copy first.

 ### 3) Run (script)
 ```bash